The Practitioner Difference

 Tools Second

-Now select tools that fit the process you've already defined — not the other way around.
+Select tools that fit the process you've defined — not the other way around.
 The tool serves the system.

 • 03